cfchou/hakyll_site/posts/2013-05-18-builder-and-canbuildfrom.md

     res4: List[Int] = List(1, 2, 3)

 `lst_cbf` allows Q1 or Q2 of element of any type to be converted to a List of elements of that type.
 Look at the `apply()` without argument.
-It use Q1's `newBuilder[A]` to create a `Budr[A, Q1[A]]`, which also is the underlying storage.
-Then it calls `mapResult` which is another function just added to Budr's definition:
+It uses Q1's `newBuilder[A]` to create a `Budr[A, Q1[A]]`, which also is the underlying storage.
+Then it calls `mapResult` which is another function added just now to Budr's definition:

     trait Budr[-Elm, +To] {